 There are many articles out there about ICMP and PING.
 This article solely focuses on ICMP traffic passing through Adaptive Security Appliance.
-With the default configurations ASA will allow a host to ping the interface which is connected to.
+With the default configurations ASA will allow a host to ping the interface to which is connected to.
 However, ping from an internal host to the internet would normally fail.

 By default, traffic from Higher Security Zone to (Inside) Lower Security Zone (Outside) is allowed without any Access Lists.
 Return traffic from Outside to Inside will be allowed through because the traffic was initiated from Inside.

 For example, a client accessing a web page on the Internet.
 When a packet arrives in the Inside interface from the client, the packet is categorized into a flow based on five-tuple which contains the source IP, Source Port, Destination IP, Destination Port and the Layer 4 protocol.
 ASA then maintains a state table to track these connections/flows.
-Based on this state table the return traffic from the web server is allowed through the firewall.
+Based on this state table the return traffic from the webserver is allowed through the firewall.

 Back to ASA and Ping, ping is part of the ICMP protocol suite and handled differently compared to TCP/UDP.
 ASA doesn't track ICMP sessions/connections, making it stateless.
 Because ICMP packets do not themselves contain any connection information.
-Being stateless, ASA will let the ICMP echo reques from Inside to Outside, but it will not allow the ICMP echo reply from Outside to Inside.
+Being stateless, ASA will let the ICMP echo request from Inside to Outside, but it will not allow the ICMP echo reply from Outside to Inside.

 Cisco ASA can track ICMP sessions by enabling ICMP Inspection Engine.
 This results in an ICMP session being tracked, which in turn allows the ICMP reply packets to pass through from Outside to Inside.
 ICMP inspection can also dynamically allow time-exceeded and destination unreachable messages to pass through the Outside interface.
 (ICMP traffic has to be initiated from Inside to start with)